frostybee/slim-mvc/README.md

 - Composer (for dependency management)
 - A web server (Apache, Nginx)

+## How Do I Use/Deploy this Template?

+Follow the instructions below in the specified order:

+1. Download this repository as `.zip` file.
+2. Extract the downloaded `slim-mvc-main.zip` file locally.
+3. Copy the `slim-mvc-main` folder into your Web server's **document root** (that is, `htdocs`)
+4. Rename the `slim-mvc-main` folder to, for example, `[project_name]-app`.
+For example, `worldcup-app`
+5. Open your `[project_name]-app` folder in VS Code
+6. If you are using Wampoon, open a terminal window in VS Code (hit ``` Ctrl+` ```) and select `Command Prompt` dropdown menu in the upper-right corner.
+Then run `../../composer.bat update` command to install or update the required dependencies.
+   - If you are not using Wampoon to develop your app, just run composer from the command line.
+7. Adjust your database credentials, **see below**.

+**```NOTE:```** You can always clone this repository.
+However, if you do, you need to remove the ```.git``` ***hidden*** directory before you copy this template over to ```htdocs```

+## How Do I Configure My Database Connection?

+Follow the outlined instructions in [config/env.example.php](config/env.example.php)

+* Change the value of the `database` variable to reflect the name of the database to be used by your slim app.
+* You may also want to change the connection credentials in that file.

+## On Using Environment Variables

+Sensitive information used in app such as your database credentials, API key, etc. MUST not be pushed into your Git repo.

+Do not use `.env` files for storing environment specific application settings/configurations.
+Dotenv [is not meant to be used in production](https://github.com/vlucas/phpdotenv/issues/76#issuecomment-87252126)

+Just Google: "DB_PASSWORD" filetype:env
+Alternatively, you can visit the following link: [Google env search](https://www.google.ch/search?q=%22DB_PASSWORD%22+filetype:env)

+Instead, follow the instructions that are detailed in [config/env.example.php](config/env.example.php)

 ## Installation

 1. **Clone this repository** or download this repository.